nanoporetech/modkit/book/src/intro_pileup_hemi.md

 Many of the `pileup` options are available in `pileup-hemi` with a couple differences: :

 1. A motif must be provided.
 The `--cpg` flag is a preset to aggregate CpG hemi-methylation patterns as shown above.
+   If a motif is provided (as an argument to `--motif`) it must be reverse-complement palindromic.
 2. A reference must be provided.
 3. Both the positive strand base modification probability and the negative strand base modification probability must be above the pass threshold.